 - Recalled Materials: $3.00 per day, maximum of $45 per item.

 - Reserve Materials and Other Short Term Loans: $3 per hour.

-- Replacement Fee for Lost or Long Overdue Materials: Standard fees are $100 replacement cost, though this can vary by library.
+- Replacement Fee for Lost or Long Overdue Materials: Standard fees are $100 replacement cost, though this can vary.

 Not affiliated with Harvard?

 While Harvard Library primarily serves the Harvard community, there are ways for those not affiliated with Harvard to borrow materials.

 Researchers from other institutions are eligible to purchase a Borrowing Card from Harvard Library's Privileges Office.
 Borrowing privileges cost between $275 and $750 for access ranging from three months to a year.
 Senior discounts are available.